grumpyjames/birding-almanac/features/a-200-bird-year/part-02-a-false-start.md

   <img
     src="02-bittern.png"
     class="figure-img img-fluid rounded"
-    alt="Beady eyed Bittern at Barnes (from a 2015 visit)"/>
+    alt="Beady-eyed Bittern at Barnes (from a 2015 visit)"/>
   <figcaption class="figure-caption text-center">
-    Beady eyed Barnes Bittern (from a 2015 visit)
+    Beady-eyed Barnes Bittern (from a 2015 visit)
   </figcaption>
 </figure>

 Bitterns can be elusive, but Barnes has, for me, proved quite reliable; I've seen two or three different birds on the reserve on cold winter days.
-Occasionally they might even be describable as confiding - on one occasion one even climbed up the front of the reed bed in beautiful sunshine as if to pose for photos.
+Occasionally they might even be describable as confiding - once one even climbed up the front of the reed bed in beautiful sunshine as if to pose for photos.
 For AB2 though, they've proven a bit of a bogey species; despite multiple attempts, she's not seen one, and has started to question their existence.

-Even without the Bittern, Barnes should yield most of the Winter wildfowl species - there's almost always a pair of wintering Pintail, and a smattering of Shelduck.
+Even without the Bittern, Barnes should yield most of the Winter wildfowl species - there's almost always a pair of wintering Pintail and a smattering of Shelduck.
 We head out on to the reserve in good spirits; there are already reports of a Bittern from the Dulverton hide.
 The usual plan (Wildside, then back via the visitor centre round to the Peacock tower) is put aside and we head there directly.

-There's excitement in the hide as we enter; we squeeze in and set up a scope on the right hand side, and by listening in on the more experienced voices explaining what's going on, quickly get on to the Bittern in the opposite reedbed.
+There's excitement in the hide as we enter; we squeeze in and set up a scope on the right-hand side and, by listening in on the more experienced voices explaining what's going on, quickly get on to the Bittern in the opposite reedbed.
 Well, that was easy!
 A few folks in the hide are struggling to locate the bird, so after having a decent